Social Work Studies

 IMPORTANT NOTE: Applicants should NOT apply for BOTH the Masters and Postgraduate Diploma in Social Work options as it is the one selection procedure for both options.
 The Postgraduate Diploma option is aimed at graduates who have already completed their BSocSc level 8 degree (or equivalent) and achieved at least an overall 3H result.

-Both Applicants who have graduated with at least a Second Class Honours Grade I in their BSoSc level 8 (or equivalent) or Second Class Honours Grade I in the Higher Diploma in Social Policy (Level 8) (or equivalent) and Current FINAL year students pending their final results in Summer 2021 should apply for the Masters Of Social Work option ONLY.
+Both Applicants who have graduated with at least a Second Class Honours Grade I in their BSoSc level 8 (or equivalent) or Second Class Honours Grade I in the Higher Diploma in Social Policy (Level 8) (or equivalent) and Current FINAL year students pending their final results in the Summer exams should apply for the Masters Of Social Work option ONLY.

 Final year candidates who are successful at interview will be allocated places on the MSW, conditional on achieving a minimum Second Class Honours Grade I in their final degree/Higher Diploma exams.
-Should they obtain at least a Third Class Honours in their final exams, they will be allocated a place on the PgDipSocWkStudies.
-(See http://www.ucc.ie/en/cke64 for the MSW details)
+Should they obtain at least a Third Class Honours in their final exams, they will be allocated a place on the PgDip Social Work Studies.
+(See http://www.ucc.ie/en/cke64 for the MSW details).

 GARDA VETTING

-Please note that as part of this programme students will require Garda Vetting as they will take part in a placement or UCC related activity where they will be working in an unsupervised capacity with children and/or vulnerable adults.
+Please note that as part of this programme students will require Garda Vetting as they will take part in a placement or UCC-related activity where they will be working in an unsupervised capacity with children and/or vulnerable adults.
 For more information on this process please read the UCC Student Garda Vetting Policy

-FITNESS TO PRACTICE
+FITNESS TO PRACTISE

 Application dates